Fast-Trips/fast-trips/doc/source/gettingstarted.rst

 Recommended:

 - GitHub Desktop
-- IDE like Atom, Sublime Text, etc.
+- IDE like PyCharm, Atom, Sublime Text, etc.

-Fast-Trips can either be installed from source or from compilled binaries.
-Compilled binaries are made from commits to the "master" branch and are more stable, but less up-to-date than the source.
+Fast-Trips can either be installed from source or from compiled binaries.
+Compiled binaries are made from commits to the "master" branch and are more stable, but less up-to-date than the source.

 Installing stable release from PyPI